Paraz10/late-gen-iv-calculator/out/artifacts/iv_calculator_jar/README.txt

-This is a IV calculator made to calculate the IV of a Sandshrew from his stats in the 5th generation of Pokemon.
+This is a IV calculator made to calculate the IV of the Pokémon of your choice from his stats.

 The source code has been created by wartab.
 It is avaiable at https://github.com/pokemon-speedrunning/late-gen-iv-calculator.

-This is a version I, Paraz10, edited to adapt it to Sandshrew.
+This is a version I, Paraz10, edited to adapt it to make it generic.

+To make it work, you need to fill the stats.txt file following the stats_format.txt file format.

-To start it, lunch th iv-calculator file.
+To start it, lunch the iv-calculator file.
 You need JavaRE to use it.

 Enter your stats at the indicated level on the left to reduce the possible IVs of your Pokemon.